AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 and [`SURVIVAL.md`](SURVIVAL.md) for more information specific to SimpleCacheAPCu.

-For instructions specific to the encryption option. see the file [`SODIUM.md`](SODIUM.md).
+For instructions specific to the encryption option, see the file [`SODIUM.md`](SODIUM.md).

 Please refer to the file [`LICENSE.md`](LICENSE.md) for the terms of the MIT